-CKI is the largest publicly listed infrastructure company in Hong Kong with diversified investments in Energy Infrastructure, Transportation Infrastructure, Water Infrastructure, Waste Management and Infrastructure Related Business.
+CKI is a global infrastructure company that has diversified investments in Energy Infrastructure, Transportation Infrastructure, Water Infrastructure, Waste Management, Waste-to-energy and Infrastructure Related Businesses.

-Operating in Hong Kong, Mainland China, the United Kingdom, the Netherlands, Australia, New Zealand and Canada, CKI is a leading player in the global infrastructure arena.
+CKI's investments and operations span Hong Kong, Mainland China, the United Kingdom, the Netherlands, Portugal, Australia, New Zealand and Canada.

-- CKI holds a 38.87% interest in Power Assets Holdings Limited (Power Assets), a global investor in power and utility-related businesses with investments in electricity generation, transmission and distribution, renewable energy, energy-from-waste and gas distribution.
-In Hong Kong, Power Assets through HK Electric Investments and HK Electric Investments Limited holds 49.9% of The Hongkong Electric Company, Limited ("HK Electric").
+- CKI holds a 38.87% interest in Power Assets Holdings Limited (Power Assets), a global investor in power and utility-related businesses with investments in electricity generation, transmission and distribution, renewable energy; energy-from-waste; energy pipelines and gas distribution.
+In Hong Kong, Power Assets through HK Electric Investments and HK Electric Investments Limited holds 33.37% of The Hongkong Electric Company, Limited ("HK Electric").
 HK Electric is the sole electricity supplier for 569,000 customers on Hong Kong Island and Lamma Island.

-- In the United Kingdom, CKI has a comprehensive portfolio of investments in gas and electricity distribution; water and waste water services as well as electricity generation.
-They include Northern Gas Networks, a gas distribution business that serves the North of England; Wales & West Utilities, a gas distribution business that serves Wales and the South West of England; UK Power Networks, one of the United Kingdom's largest power distributors supplying electricity to London, South East England and the East of England; Seabank Power, an electricity-generating company located in Bristol; and Northumbrian Water, a water supply, sewerage and waste water company which serves the North East of England and South East of England.
+- In the United Kingdom, CKI has a comprehensive portfolio of investments in gas and electricity distribution; water and waste water services; electricity generation; and rail transportation infrastructure.
+They include Northern Gas Networks, a gas distribution business that serves the North of England; Wales & West Utilities, a gas distribution business that serves Wales and the South West of England; UK Power Networks, one of the United Kingdom's largest power distributors supplying electricity to London, South East England and the East of England; Seabank Power, an electricity-generating company located in Bristol; Northumbrian Water, a water supply, sewerage and waste water company which serves the North East of England and South East of England; and UK Rail, a rolling stock operating company in the UK.
 CKI also owns a strategic stake in Southern Water, a business that provides water and waste water services to the South East of England.